LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 </div>

-As we can see, the convolution in general depends on how we extend $f$ outside of $U$.
+As we can see, the convolution, in general, depends on how we extend $f$ outside of $U$.
 However, it is independent of the extension for $x$ in